 Your solicitor will advise you on any specifics of the contract, such as easements affecting the land.
 Your solicitor will also advise you to obtain a pest and building report before exchanging contracts , to help avoid problems such as contamination latent or patent defects and any difficulty or ambiguity related to council approval.

-Once you are happy with the contract and what you are buying, and you have unconditional approval from your bank or financial institution, then you can exchange contracts.
+Once you are happy with the contract and with what you are buying, and you have formal financial approval in writing from your bank or financial institution, then you can exchange contracts unconditionally.